Akuli/mittari/README.md

 Figure some way to run the `mittari` executable when the system boots.
 Remember to pass the path to your config file as an argument to it.
-For example, you could: add a command to `.profile` or `.xsessionrc`, so the meters start working when you log in.
+For example, you could add a command to `.profile` or `.xsessionrc`, so the meters start working when you log in.

 For some reason, I wanted the meters to start working before I even log in.